WalletScrutiny/WalletScrutinyCom/_iphone/com.coincola.beta.md

 issue:
 icon: com.coincola.beta.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-24
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: CoinCola_Global
-providerLinkedIn:
+providerLinkedIn: coincola
-providerFacebook:
+providerFacebook: CoinCola
-providerReddit:
+providerReddit: coincolaofficial

 redirect_from:

 ---

+> SAFE AND SECURE<br>
+  Our team uses bank-level encryption, cold storage and SSL for the highest level of security.

+Cold storage has only a meaning in the context of a custodial app.
+As such it is **not verifiable**.